SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The preparation of condensed consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts of assets and liabilities reported and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Management’s estimates are based on historical experience, facts and circumstances available at the time, and various other assumptions that are believed to be reasonable under the circumstances.
 Significant estimates include accounting for valuation allowances related to deferred income taxes, contingent consideration, allowances for doubtful accounts, revenue recognition, unrecognized tax benefits, and asset impairments involving intangible assets.
 The Company periodically reviews these matters and reflects changes in estimates in earnings as appropriate.
 Actual results could materially differ from those estimates.

-We derive our revenues from the performance of proprietary assays or tests.
+Our clinical services derive its revenues from the performance of its proprietary assays or tests.
 The Company’s performance obligation is fulfilled upon the completion, review and release of test results to the customer.
 The Company subsequently bills third-party payers or direct-bill payers for the tests performed.
 Under Accounting Standards Codification 606, revenue is recognized based on the estimated transaction price or net realizable value, which is determined based on historical collection rates by each payer category for each proprietary test offered by the Company.
 To the extent the transaction price includes variable consideration, for all third party and direct-bill payers and proprietary tests, the Company estimates the amount of variable consideration that should be included in the transaction price using the expected value method based on historical experience.

 Financing and Payment

 For non-Medicare claims, our payment terms vary by payer category.
-Payment terms for direct-payers in our clinical services are typically thirty days and in our pharma services, up to sixty days.
+Payment terms for direct-payers in our clinical services are typically thirty days and in our discontinued Pharma Solutions, were up to sixty days.
 Commercial third-party-payers are required to respond to a claim within a time period established by their respective state regulations, generally between thirty to sixty days.
 However, payment for commercial third-party claims may be subject to a denial and appeal process, which could take up to two years in some instances where multiple appeals are submitted.
 The Company generally appeals all denials from commercial third-party payers.
 We bill Medicare directly for tests performed for Medicare patients and must accept Medicare’s fee schedule for the covered tests as payment in full.